mamund/trump-said/docs/index.md

 A daily listing of quotes from the 47th president.

+### 2025-01-22
+On January 22, 2025, President Donald Trump threatened Russia with increased taxes, tariffs, and sanctions if a peace agreement to end the war in Ukraine was not reached promptly.
+He emphasized that Russia's economy was struggling and urged President Vladimir Putin to negotiate an end to the conflict, stating that failure to do so would result in significant economic penalties.
+[Guardian](https://www.theguardian.com/us-news/2025/jan/22/trump-threatens-putin-with-taxes-tariffs-and-sanctions-over-ukraine-war?utm_source=chatgpt.com)

+#usPolitics #trumpSaid

 ### 2025-01-21
 On January 21, 2025, President Donald Trump signed an executive order facilitating the dismissal of thousands of federal employees, allowing for their replacement with political appointees.